bootstrapM/erdos-may-2024-imputing-data/README.md

 With this method, it is observed that when the linear regression on the daily returns has a good fit, the predictions of the missing stock values have lower error.

 - Granger Causality:
 Idea of Granger Causality: If X GCs Y, we can use X to predict Y. For example, if we want to predict stock for Apple, and we find that Google stock Granger Causes Apple stock, using Google stock will improve Apple prediction.
 Therefore, we ran GC tests for 7 different companies: Apple, Google, Microsoft, NVIDIA, Amazon, Meta, TSMC.
-We found that the NVIDIA’s close difference Granger Causes Apple’s close difference, thus we include NVIDIA in our VAR model.
+We found that the NVIDIA’s `Close difference` values Granger Causes Apple’s `Close difference` values.
+This information can thus be used to include NVIDIA in a statistical time series model such as Vector Auto Correlation (which is what we used below).

 ![alt_text](https://github.com/bootstrapM/erdos-may-2024-imputing-data/blob/main/PresentationAssets/GC_matrix.JPG)

 ## Final results: